ChainSafe/game-docs-v2/docs/v2/8_in-game-marketplace.md

 ![](v2Assets/v2Collections.png)

 Once you've created a collection, you will be able to assign or remove NFTs from this collection as long as you are the collection owner/admin.
 You can assign as many NFTs as you'd like to a collection and then use that in-game.
-Take note of the collection id or slug on this page.
+Take note of the collection slug on this page which is the last bit of the URL you see above after "collections/".

 ![](v2Assets/v2CollectionNfts.png)

 Locate the prefabs found in prefabs -> minter -> webgl/web3wallet folders.
 You can configure the parameters of the prefabs to ensure only approved NFTs are visible in the collection.
-Don't forget to add your ID or slug to the Collections Id field in the inspector.
+Don't forget to add your slug to the Collections Slug field in the inspector.

 ![](v2Assets/v2CollectionIdAdd.png)

-Being able to set the Collection Id means you can use the prefab to parameterize exclusive buying & selling of only your NFTs via our marketplace in-game.
+Being able to set the Collection Slug means you can use the prefab to parameterize exclusive buying & selling of only your NFTs via our marketplace in-game.
 The prefab currently only has space for 3 objects per collection, but you can increase the amount of objects to any size you'd like for purchase or sale.

 ![](v2Assets/v2CollectionsBuy.png)